wombleton/gitlaw-nz/acts/H/Health Act 1956.md

 *   (1) A drinking-water supplier may request a review by the Director-General of any of the following decisions by a drinking-water assessor:

-    *   (a) a finding, assessment, or recommendation in relation to the compliance of that drinking-water supplier with the requirements of this Part, that drinking-water supplier's public health risk management plan, or the drinking-water standards; or
+    *   (a) a finding, assessment, or recommendation in relation to the compliance of that drinking-water supplier with the requirements of this Part, that drinking-water supplier's water safety plan, or the drinking-water standards; or

-    *   (b) a refusal to approve that drinking-water supplier's public health risk management plan, or to certify its implementation.
+    *   (b) a refusal to approve that drinking-water supplier's water safety plan, or to certify its implementation.

     (2) Any request for a review made under this section must be forwarded to the Director-General within 2 months after the date when the decision of the drinking-water assessor is made known to the drinking-water supplier.

     (3) The Director-General must, after seeking any advice that he or she considers necessary, confirm, vary, or reverse the decision of the drinking-water assessor.

     Section 69ZW: inserted, on 1 July 2008, by [section 7][475] of the Health (Drinking Water) Amendment Act 2007 (2007 No 92).

+    Section 69ZW(1)(a): amended, on 5 December 2013, by [section 13][505] of the Health Amendment Act 2013 (2013 No 119).

+    Section 69ZW(1)(b): amended, on 5 December 2013, by [section 13][505] of the Health Amendment Act 2013 (2013 No 119).

 ##### 69ZX Register of drinking-water assessors